lnguy7/cs225FinalProject/report.md

         This function is the getter for the language of the streamer whose node we are accessing.
 Returns the private string variable language_.
 This runs in O(1) time.
     GraphNode::setData()-
         This function allows us to change or set the streamer data for the graph node.
 It takes the streamer_id, the viewcount, the language, and the set of connected streamers as parameters and changes the private variables that are in the graph node.
 This runs in O(1) time.
+    GraphNode::getMutualSize()-
+        This function returned the size of the set that contained all of the adjacent nodes to this graph node.
+We used this to collect some of our data in main and figure out the average amount of edges per language.
+This runs in O(1) time as it is just returning the size of a set.
     Graph()-
         This is the constructor for our Graph class.
 It takes a ReadCSV object as a parameter and uses this to construct the graph nodes and obtain the data for each of those nodes.
 It does this by looping through the vector of streamer data (in the readcsv object) and using the graph node constructor to make the node, and then adds them all to a vector to store the nodes in the graph. getGraph()-